18 Tips for Succeeding During Your Zoom Interview

 Choose an area that is quiet and free of distractions.
 This way your interviewer can direct their full attention to what you have to say.
 A room where you can shut the door is an ideal space to interview.
 Limit other noises by closing windows and turning off your music or the television.

 Before your Zoom interview, silence your phone and put it away.
 This way, you can focus on the interview rather than a text message or phone call.
-It may be a good idea to put your phone away awhile before your interview, so you can clear your mind and focus on preparing before you start.
+It may be a good idea to put your phone away for at least 10 minutes before your interview, so you can clear your mind and focus on preparing before you start.